 Output File Format – Depending on the file format selected, additional drop-down lists may appear, allowing you to adjust compression or encoding settings.
-Note that when choosing EPS or DCS 1 or 2 as output format, you have the option of choosing between a TIFF or PICT preview.
-While a PICT preview is 24-bit and thus higher quality than the TIFF (8-bit), it is only compatible with Macintosh systems.

 Select Use same format as input file to ensure that all input file types that Color Factory can write are preserved in their original formats.
 If an input file type arrives that Color Factory can only read but not write, the file will be processed according to the output format selected in the drop-down list.

 Note: If you choose JPEG Copy as the output format, any Progressive JPEG input file will be converted to regular JPEG in the output folder.

 Additional information about some of the available file formats

 TIFF – The regular, 8-bit TIFF format, like the PSD format, supports transparency layers.

 TIFF 16-bit enabled – Similar to the TIFF format, but supporting 16-bit images.